andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 ## Configuration

-Enter your control account details (what you have setup in your router) to connect to the Andrews & Arnold API.
+Enter your control account details to connect to the Andrews & Arnold API.

 Data is refreshed every 30 minutes.